-From Whitehorse we we take the spectacular drive north on the Klondike Highway, surrounded by mountains and rivers, to Dawson City - home of the Klondike Gold Rush, where we will learn about the challenges and hardships of this distinct period in our country’s history.
+We begin in Whitehorse, which has the feel of a frontier town amid the scenic wilderness.
+From here we take the spectacular Klondike Highway north, surrounded by mountains and rivers, to Dawson City - home of the Klondike Gold Rush, where we will learn about the challenges of this distinct period in our country’s history.

 Then we take the iconic Dempster Highway to the Beaufort Delta - a remote region within the Arctic Circle, and we’ll take an amazing sightseeing flight over the Tuktoyaktuk Peninsula and the Mackenzie River Delta, and drive the newly built Mackenzie Valley Highway to the Arctic Ocean.

 Our tour ends in Yellowknife - on the shore of Great Slave Lake, where we experience the “wild west” period of the mining days and the majestic beauty of the region.

 • SS Klondike and MacBride Museum